mckernant1/lol-esports-api-wrapper/README.md

 # Lol Esports API Wrapper
 This is a work in progress!

-The current Lol Esports API is confusing weird
+The current Lol Esports API is confusing and weird

 Esports API Docs
 https://vickz84259.github.io/lolesports-api-docs/